 This was the summer house of Nawab Wajid Ali Shah.
 Situated in the Sikander Bagh Gardens, gets its name from Begum Sikander Mahal who was the favorite wife of the Nawab.
-It was 120 square yards in area surrounded by a high wall, with a summer house in its centre.
+It was 120 square yards in an area surrounded by a high wall, with a summer house in its center.
 The garden now houses the National Botanical Research Institute of India.

-The Pearl Palace as the name suggests was constructed for the Nawab and his courtiers to watch cock fights from its balconies.
-Cock fights are still prevalent in Old Lucknow.
+The Pearl Palace as the name suggests was constructed for the Nawab and his courtiers to watch cockfights from its balconies.
+Cockfights are still prevalent in Old Lucknow.

 Shi’ite Muharram celebrations (the date varies from year to year) are also observed with much fanfare.
 Muharram is not a festival in the celebratory sense as it mourns the Karbala tragedy when Imam Husain, grandson of Prophet Muhammad, was martyred in the early days of Islamic history.
 This occasion is an important feature in the calendar of Lucknow as it is the principal Shi’ite Indian city since the time of the nawabs.
 This is also a spectacle of penitence as followers scourge themselves with whips at the Bara Imambara.
 It is observed in different ways in various parts of India.